parkerbrandt/cs3113sp21-project0/README.md

 This function will add the Unicode character, unicode char to the string array, charArray.
 The function will also check if the character already exists, and if so, it will just increment the count in the integer array, countArray.</br></br>

 <b>void bubbleSort(char** charArray, int* countArray, int arrayCount)</b></br>
-This function sorts the corresponding character and integer arrays using a recursive bubble sort algorithm in descending order.
+This function sorts the corresponding character and integer arrays using a non-recursive bubble sort algorithm in descending order.
 The character array and integer array are changed at the same time so all numbers that correspond should be kept together.